scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 therefore interesting when learning hierarchical representations of data :cite:`Nickel2017`.
-Hyperbolic geometric graphs (HGG) have also been suggested as a promising model for social networks, where the hyperbolicity appears through a competition between similarity and popularity of an individual :cite:`papadopoulos2012popularity`.
+Hyperbolic geometric graphs (HGG) have also been suggested as a promising model for social networks, where the hyperbolicity appears through a competition between similarity and popularity of an individual :cite:`papadopoulos2012popularity` and in learning communities on large graphs :cite:`gerald2019node`.

 Tutorial context and description
 ********************************